-The singer/guitarist and songwriter draws influence from the ‘60s British blues boom, ‘50s R&B and Rock ’n’ Roll, and blues artists such as RL Burnside, John Lee Hooker and Jessie Mae Hemphill.
+UK blues artist Alex Haynes draws influence from the ‘60s British blues boom, ‘50s R&B and Rock ’n’ Roll, and blues artists such as RL Burnside, John Lee Hooker and Jessie Mae Hemphill.

 With frequent appearances in the UK and Europe – having played across Italy, Switzerland, Germany, Belgium, and in Amsterdam and Moscow.
 He has appeared at festivals such as the Salaise Blues Festival (France), Red Rooster (UK), Blues River (Italy), and the Vintage Weekender (France), and until recently, also held a longstanding solo residency (over seven years) at the Blues Kitchen Shoreditch, London.